Mainers began digging out Tuesday after another round of snow was heaped on the Pine Tree State.

 “Heavy snow rates may result in difficult passage due to rapid build up of snow on roadways before they are plowed.
 You may want to postpone travel until heavy snow becomes lighter and plowing operations have a chance to catch up.
-A few lightning strikes are also possible with this area of heavy snow,” read a weather service advisory issued at 9:21 a.m.
-Tuesday as a band of heavy snow stretching from Dover-Foxcroft to Houlton moved through the area.
+A few lightning strikes are also possible with this area of heavy snow,” read a weather service advisory issued at 8:48 a.m.
+Tuesday.

 — NWS Caribou (@NWSCaribou) December 3, 2019

 Snow and sleet began to fall over Greater Bangor about 6 a.m., adding a white coating to already slick roads and sidewalks.
-That snowfall will grow in intensity from 8 a.m. to 1 p.m. for much of eastern Maine, according to the weather service.
+That snowfall grew in intensity from 8 a.m. to 1 p.m. as the storm moved through the region, according to the weather service.

 — NWS Caribou (@NWSCaribou) December 2, 2019

-Snowfall will lessen toward the Canadian border, where up to 8 inches and 7 inches are forecast for Madawaska and Fort Kent, respectively, and northwest of Bangor, where up to 7 inches are forecast for Greenville and 4 inches near Clayton Lake, according to the weather service.
+Snowfall was expected to lessen toward the Canadian border, where up to 8 inches and 7 inches were forecast for Madawaska and Fort Kent, respectively, and northwest of Bangor, where up to 7 inches were forecast for Greenville and 4 inches near Clayton Lake, according to the weather service.

-Coastal Hancock and Washington County will be spared the brunt of the snow accumulation, but up to a quarter inch of sleet and freezing rain is expected from Bar Harbor to Eastport, the weather service reports.
-Lesser amounts of sleet and freezing rain are expected inland toward Bangor.
+Coastal Hancock and Washington County were spared the worst of the snow, but up to a quarter inch of sleet and freezing rain was expected from Bar Harbor to Eastport, the weather service reports.
+Lesser amounts of sleet and freezing rain were expected inland toward Bangor.

 — NWS Caribou (@NWSCaribou) December 2, 2019